nJim/php-enums/README.md

 # Enums in PHP

-An enum (enumerated type or enumeration) is a data type containing a fixed set of named values.Each element defined in the enum behaves as a constant.
+An enum (enumerated type or enumeration) is a data type containing a fixed set of named values.
+Each element defined in the enum behaves as a constant.
 A variable created from an enum type may be set to any of the values.
 Enums were added to PHP in version 8.1.

 * [Why should we learn a new data type?](./docs/background.md)
 * [Getting started with enums](./docs/getting-started.md)